Bakermat: 2016: Living

-Early in the year 2016, Bakermat released his Games EP and one its featured tracks, "Games Continued", officially became Corona's Sunsets anthem for 2016.
+Early in 2016, Bakermat released his Games EP and one its featured tracks, "Games Continued", officially became Corona's Sunsets anthem for 2016.
 To celebrate this, Bakermat performed at a rooftop event in London, streamed live via Mixmag alongside support acts including Busy P, Sinead Harnett and Mr. M.

 In addition to Games, Bakermat released another EP titled Ballade, which incorporated influences from classical and pop music.
 Later in the year, Bakermat released the Living (feat.
 Alex Clare), which was featured in a number of commercials including Suzuki.

 In October 2016, Bakermat founded the Dutch record label Big Top Amsterdam during the Amsterdam Dance Event together with his business partner/music manager Bob van Wees.

 2017: Baby

 In 2017, Bakermat debuted his live band Pukkelpop.
 A 7-piece band led by the ringmaster took over the live stage where they played for over 8,000 people.
 While touring, Bakermat released his hit "Baby", which samples Thelma Houston's 1977 hit "Don't Leave Me This Way".
 The track charted in France, Belgium and Switzerland.